iamwfx/crs_3850_5850_mapping_countermapping/Fall_2022/Week10_mapbox/W10_mapbox3.md

 **Today we will cover**
 - Basics of storytelling maps
--
+- Mapbox studio

 Today we are going to dive into Mapbox's storytelling tools.
 Luckily, we have this [template from Mapbox](https://github.com/mapbox/storytelling), which structures the storymap.
+We're also going to learn about another (no code) way to add and style layers over your basemap.

 # 0. Download the storytelling toolkit